apidae-tourisme/apidae-php/README.md

 ### Exports

-*This feature require the PHP ZIP extension.*
+*This feature require the PHP Zip extension and write permission on the filesystem.*

 Exports are an asynchronous feature of Sitra allowing you to retrieve a large quantity of data without performing a lot of API calls.
 When a new export is done via Sitra and ready to take care,